 Match: Nyasa Big Bullets vs Silver Strikers

-After the opening of the stadium gates was delayed by three hours, some supporters tried to force their way into the ground.
 Malawian police, despite the well-detailed problems that tear gas has caused in various stadium disasters throughout the continent, fired on the supporters.

-Eight people, seven of which were children, died in the stampede.
-President Peter Mutharika was due to attend the fixture but cancelled due to the situation.
-The match went ahead as planned with Nyasa Big Bullets running out 2-1 winners.
+Eight people, seven of whom were children, died in the stampede.
+President Peter Mutharika was due to attend the fixture, but cancelled due to the situation.

 FNB Stadium – South Africa, 29 July 2017